climks/robocode_guide/README.md

 ## Winner
 The winner will be the bot who has the highest spot in the rankings on the server by 4PM PST (7PM EST).
 Have fun!

+*Collaboration is allowed, and even encouraged, but each person should submit their own bot!*